WhisperingChaos/dkrcp/README.md

 When operating on the same SOURCE and TARGET image, ```dkrcp``` converts both to independent container instances.
 The use of independent container prevents entanglement of the copy streams.
 Therefore ```dkrcp```'s behavior should be identical to: copy from source container to host then copy from host to target container.

 #####Permissions
 Since ```dkrcp``` wraps ```docker cp``` it applies file system permissions according to ```docker cp``` semantics.  ```docker cp``` currently replaces Linux UID and GID file system settings with the UID and GID of the account executing ```docker cp``` when copying from a container.
 It then reverses this behavior when copying to a TARGET container, by replacing both the SOURCE UID and GID with the Linux root ID ('1').
-Therefore, these permission semantics will eliminate custom file permissions applied to SOURCE or TARGET file system objects.
-These same permission semantics apply to images.
+Caution should be exercised as these permission semantics will eliminate custom file permissions applied to SOURCE or TARGET file system objects.
+The same permission semantics apply to images.

 ####Install
 #####Dependencies